SpikeInterface/spikeinterface/doc/modules/extractors.rst

 Read one Recording
 ------------------

-Every format a a simple function to read it.
+Every format can be read with a simple function:

 .. code-block:: python